stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Shadow/index.md

 ---

 # Shadow Magic
-You are a creature of shadow, for your innate magic comes from the Shadowfell itself.
+You are a creature of shadow with for innate magic from the shadowy realm of Annwn.
 You might trace your lineage to an entity from that place, or perhaps you were exposed to its fell energy and transformed by it.

 The power of shadow magic casts a strange pall over your physical presence.
 The spark of life that sustains you is muffled, as if it struggles to remain viable against the dark energy that imbues your soul.
-At your option, you can pick from or roll on the Shadow Sorcerer Quirks table to create a quirk for your character.
+At your option, you can pick from or roll on the table below to create a quirk for your character.

-### Shadow Sorcerer Quirks
 | d6 | Quirk |
 |:--:|:------|
 | 1 | You are always icy cold to the touch. |